xulongjun/Documentation/docs/GitFlow/DevDuty.md

 # Developer duty

-Here is the explanation of a developer's duty with GitHub.
-In GitHub repositories, the GitFlow is the branching strategy that has been put in place.
+Here is the explanation of a developer's duty with GitLab.
+In GitLab repositories, the GitFlow is the branching strategy that has been put in place.
 [You can look at an overview of this strategy here](https://gitversion.net/docs/learn/branching-strategies/gitflow/).

 It has two branches.